UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Pickaxes should also target ITEM_OR_SLOT, instead of just item.
 ======>
 ITEM: Ginger root: Create random ore slots (ROOK-1)

-- ITEM REFACTOR:
-Gold-compass: currently too basic.
-It needs to do something else.
-How about this:
-IDEA: "Set money to $13.
-Destroy 2 random curses"

 ## SPIKE: